cesaro/steroids/doc/design.rst

   and so you freely allow the thread to read/write from them!!!
 - the isalnum(3) macros return a pointer to a table located in the libc, see
   <ctype.h>

+- initialize conditional variables
+- write replay support for lock and unlock
+- destroy cond vars at pthread_exit, and exit?